realmagicgreen/magicgreen11ty/src/content/articles/2018-06-10-dracaena-benefits.md

 ---
-name: Dracaena benefits
+title: Dracaena benefits
 subtitle: This plant removes many pollutants.
 It's perfect for an healthy home.
+date: 2018-06-10
+published: true
 description: People use Dracaena for the health benefits they offer.
-Dracaena, which name comes from ancient greek, meaning female dragon, is a genus of about 120 species of trees and succulent shrubs.
-Caring for it is quite easy.
-It can withstand a certain amount of neglect.
-A brightly lit spot without direct sunshine is suggested.
-A small amount of morning or evening sun is not a problem.
-Avoid having a plant sitting near cold drafts.
-A fast draining potting soil mix is best to use.
-Over-watering can kill it.
+Dracaena, which name comes from ancient greek, meaning female dragon, is a genus of about 120 species.  # max 160 digits cos dunno how to trim it, yet......
 category: health
-tags: CO2 bedroom-plants air-cleaning botany horticulture plants learning wellness
-image: /assets/p/posts/health/dracena-benefits/dracena-benefits.jpg
+tags:
+  - article
+  - CO2
+  - air-cleaning
+  - bedroom-plants
+  - botany
+  - horticulture
+  - plants
+  - pollutants-remove
+  - learning
+  - wellness
+cover_image: ./images/health/dracena-benefits/dracena-benefits.jpg
 show_in_home_slideshow: true # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: air cleaning plants # lowercase, max 12 digits, including spaces
 flag: # new or other...